Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 of those vertical clouds include 75 points, one per benchmark test.
 Ideally, they should all fall at `y=1`.
 Of course, not all of them are there, but a surprising amount of them do!

 But!
 We do see some bigger deviations at certain times!
 How is that possible?
-Well, that's our error!
+Well, that's the error we were talking about!
 These outliers are the ones that would concern us because they can be interpreted as **false positives**.
 In other words: `asv` would report a performance regression, when in fact there's none.
 However, in the observed measurements, the outliers were always within `y ∈ (0.5, 1.4)`.